zward2-git/COSC-231-DnD-Project/WebDev/README.md

     > Integration of python, html, and javascript for proper user interaction

-    > Spells page content

-    > Encounters page content

     > Characters page content

+    > Spell page database search and insertion

     > Page styles

 STEPS IN PROGRESS :

-    > Dice Roll page content
+    > Encounters page content

-    > Dice roll advantage functionality (won't do functionality of dice cuz someone was tasked to do that)
+    > Encounters functionality for info insertion and proper layout

-STEPS COMPLETED (not including style cuz its too early for all that) :
+STEPS MOSTLY COMPLETED (not including style cuz its too early for all that) :

     > Redirecting buttons on home to each page option